UNCLASSIFIED (U)

 (iv) To make arrangements necessitated by the death of a family member or to attend the funeral of a family member.

-(6) When an employee must be absent from duty for purposes relating to the adoption of a child, including appointments with adoption agencies, social workers, and attorneys; court proceedings; required travel; any periods of time during which an employee is ordered or required by the adoption agency or the court to take time off from work to care for the adopted child; and any other activities necessary to allow the adoption to proceed.
+(6) When an employee must be absent from duty for purposes relating to the adoption of a child, including appointments with adoption agencies, social workers, and attorneys; court proceedings; required travel; any periods of time during which an employee is ordered or required by the adoption agency or the court to take time off from work to care for the adopted child; and any other activities necessary to allow the adoption to proceed:

 (a) There is no limitation on the amount of sick leave that may be used for adoption-related purposes.
-Sick leave for adoption-related purposes does not count towards the 104-hour (13-day) general family care limit or the overall limit of 480 hours (12 weeks) for all family care purposes that may be used in a leave year.
+Sick leave for adoption-related purposes does not count towards the 104-hour (13-day) general family care limit or the overall limit of 480 hours (12 weeks) for all family care purposes that may be used in a leave year; and

 (b) Sick leave may not be used to bond with or care for a healthy adopted or foster child.
 Sick leave may only be used for such purpose where the employee is ordered or required by the adoption agency or the court to take time off work to care for the adopted child.
 Absent this requirement, an employee may use paid parental leave under the FMLA, annual leave, leave without pay, or a combination of these available leave options, to bond with or care for a healthy child.

 b.
-The amount of accrued sick leave an employee may substitute for unpaid leave under the Family and Medical Leave Act to care for a covered service member may not exceed a total of 26 administrative workweeks in a single 12-month period (or, for a part-time employee or an employee with an uncommon tour of duty, an amount of sick leave equal to 26 times the average number of hours in his or her scheduled tour of duty each week (see 3 FAM 3532.2).
+The amount of accrued sick leave an employee may substitute for unpaid leave under the Family and Medical Leave Act to care for a covered service member may not exceed a total of 26 administrative workweeks in a single 12-month period (or, for a part-time employee or an employee with an uncommon tour of duty, an amount of sick leave equal to 26 times the average number of hours in their scheduled tour of duty each week (see 3 FAM 3532.2).
 Sick leave used for this purpose does not count against the 480-hour limit (or other applicable limit in the case of part-time employees or employees with uncommon tours of duty) on sick leave that may be taken to care for a family member with a serious health condition (see 3 FAM 3423, subparagraph a(4).

 c.
 The Department may request other administratively acceptable evidence for sick leave absences if a medical certification is unavailable when the employee applies for leave.